 This list will help you to determine what is the cause of your blurred vision and the most common symptoms.

 Astigmatism or myopia

 One of the many symptoms of an imbalance in the blood sugar levels can be blurry vision.
-You must pay close attention if you suffer from this illness because a lack of care will result in much more serious vision problems including blindness.
+You should pay close attention if you suffer from this illness, because a lack of care will result in much more serious vision problems, including blindness.

 Weight loss and increased appetite, rapid heartbeat, high blood pressure, tremors and blurry vision are the most notorious symptoms of this ailment that affects the thyroid gland.

 This neurodegenerative disorder is often accompanied by multiple vision problems, including blurry vision.
 It can also cause problems with bladder control, changes in sensation, etc.

 When your blood sugar levels drop suddenly, this can cause not only blurred vision, but also other types of visual disturbances, confusion, double vision, convulsions, loss of concentration, anxiety, palpitations and shakiness.

 When the head experiences too much pain due to a muscular or neuronal problem, blurry vision is the most common symptom.
 Other signs are nausea, light sensitivity, pain in the eyes and vomiting.
 Migraines can have the same symptoms.